 A historical look at diabetes at the University of Michigan

-• Dr. Nellis Barnes Foster, who established himself as one of the leading diabetologists in the U.S. in the early 1900s, serves as head of the U-M Department of Internal Medicine; His specialty was diabetes mellitus and, in 1915, he wrote a textbook on the subject called Diabetes Mellitus Designed for the Use of Practitioners of Medicine.
+Dr. Nellis Barnes Foster, who established himself as one of the leading diabetologists in the U.S. in the early 1900s, arrives at U-M in 1916 and serves as head of the U-M Department of Internal Medicine.
+His specialty was diabetes mellitus and, in 1915, he wrote a textbook on the subject called Diabetes Mellitus Designed for the Use of Practitioners of Medicine.

 Dr. Louis Harry Newburgh

-• Foster nominates and recruits Dr. Louis Harry (L.H.)
-Newburgh from Massachusetts General Hospital to join the U-M faculty and take charge of the metabolic ward.
+Foster nominates and recruits Dr. Louis Harry (L.H.)
+Newburgh from Massachusetts General Hospital to join the U-M faculty in 1916 and take charge of the metabolic ward.